 Scholarly Commons Citation

 Gostin, Lawrence O., "Pandemic Influenza: Public Health Preparedness for the Next Global Health Emergency" (2004).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1819.
+1819.